JakeDern/otel-arrow/docs/otap_basics.md

 ## Apache Arrow Primer

+OTAP is a sort of "protocol on top of a protocol".
+The inner protocol here is Apache Arrow Interprocess communication (Arrow IPC).

 Before getting into the gritty details we omitted before, there are some key aspects of Apache Arrow to be aware of that we'll discuss in this section.

-As always you can refer to the [full manual](https://arrow.apache.org/docs/format/Intro.html) on Apache Arrow for full details.
+Arrow is a deep topic in itself, you can refer to the [full manual](https://arrow.apache.org/docs/format/Intro.html) on Apache Arrow for more details.

 ### Basics

 Apache Arrow offers a language agnostic way to represent data such that it can be shared between different systems without copying.
-Languages receive a byte array that contains data formatted according to some Schema and rather than deserializing to a language specific struct or object type, the data can be read and operated on in-place.
+Languages receive a byte array that contains data formatted according to some Schema and rather than deserializing to a language specific struct/object equivalent type, the data can be read and operated on in-place.

-Something different about the way that Arrow represents data compared to a typical traditional struct or object is that the data is in a columnar format.
+Something different about the way that Arrow represents data compared to a typical struct or object is that the data is in a columnar format.
 This type of format groups all of the values for a particular column in memory next to each other.
 [This article](https://arrow.apache.org/blog/2023/04/11/our-journey-at-f5-with-apache-arrow-part-1/) from F5 has a great diagram comparing row and columnar data.